 If you have your site up and are ready for customers/visitors, now is the time to start thinking about bringing traffic to your site.

 For many people creating the site is an overwhelming experience.
+Our step by step guide could help you.
 When they have their site up and are ready for customers to look at it, most site owners take a long hiatus before they advertise their site, if ever.
 Surprisingly, despite no website promotion, they still expect instant results.
 Having your site up is like having a house build in the middle of nowhere with no roads to get to you.
 Don’t fall into this trap.
 Once your site is launched, look at ways to bring traffic to your site.
 You don’t want just any traffic; you want people that are interested in your content and products.
 One way to find these people is to catch them when they are actively looking for your products or relevant content to your site.
 On the web, these places are the search engines.
 Google, Yahoo and MSN are 3 major search engines that account for almost all the Internet searches.
 These search engines are monetizing their search traffic by selling top and left hand side listings to advertisers that want to appear in the search results for the terms they choose

 What is PPC or pay-per-click advertising?

 It means paying for your text ad to appear on top of the natural search results (aka organic results) that a search engine brings when someone searches for a keyword or a phrase that you identified to be relevant to your website.
 The bold results on the top, which are highlighted, and the ones on the right hand side are usually labeled as “sponsored” which means paid for by the advertisers.
 The advertisers pay for the clicks to their sites from the search results page, which is why this type of advertising is called pay-per-click.